Travel details

 Atatürk Mausoleum

-A mausoleum built in Ankara to commemorate Mustafa Kemal Atatürk, the founder of the Republic of Turkey.
-The vast grounds include a memorial plaza and a museum, where you can learn about Atatürk's life and achievements through his personal effects and photographic materials.
-The magnificent architecture and orderly spaces serve as an important place of remembrance for the Turkish people.
+A mausoleum in Ankara built to commemorate Mustafa Kemal Atatürk, the founder of the Republic of Turkey.
+The vast grounds include a memorial plaza and museum where you can learn about Atatürk’s life and achievements through personal belongings and photographic materials.
+The magnificent architecture and orderly space serve as an important place of remembrance for the Turkish people.

 [Japanese Guide]